dhucul/AudioCopy/README.md

 "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland, and I show you how deep the codebase goes."

-A Windows command-line tool for high-quality audio CD ripping with advanced disc diagnostics, written in C++.
+A Windows command-line tool for high-quality audio CD ripping, writing, and advanced disc diagnostics, written in C++.

-AudioCopy reads audio CDs at the raw sector level using SCSI/MMC commands and provides multiple quality scanning modes to assess disc health before, during, or after extraction.
+AudioCopy reads and writes audio CDs at the raw sector level using SCSI/MMC commands and provides multiple quality scanning modes to assess disc health before, during, or after extraction.

 ---